cforssen/LearningFromData-content/Preface/preface-tif285.md

 # Acknowledgements

 These notes have evolved over several years with the experience from teaching different courses that included different subsets of the material.
-The absolute origin was an intensive three-week summer school course taught at the [University of York](https://www.york.ac.uk/) in 2019 by Christian Forssén, Dick Furnstahl, and Daniel Phillips as part of the [TALENT](https://fribtheoryalliance.org/TALENT/) initiative.
+The origin was an intensive three-week summer school course taught at the [University of York](https://www.york.ac.uk/) in 2019 by Christian Forssén, Dick Furnstahl, and Daniel Phillips as part of the [TALENT](https://fribtheoryalliance.org/TALENT/) initiative.
 New material has subsequently been added for course developments at Chalmers and for lecture series at other universities.
 Significant contributions from Andreas Ekström are specifically acknowledged.
 In general, both the original notes and subsequent revisions have been informed by interactions with many colleagues.
 I am particularly grateful to:

 * Andreas Ekström, Chalmers University of Technology
 * Richard Furnstahl, Ohio State University